 Actors work under the director who advises them on how to portray the characters.
 To bring the character to life, actors change their voices, dialects, facial expressions and other traits.
 In addition to wearing costumes, actors use props, which they must learn to use appropriately.

 Actors rehearse often, especially for live events where there is little room for error.
 Long and variable working hours are sometimes required, as well as travel.
 Actors sometimes have to endure unpleasant working conditions, such as bad weather, harsh stage lights, heavy costuming and little preparation time.

 The U.S. Bureau of Labor Statistics reported that the national mean hourly income for actors as of May 2018 was $29.34.
 However, work isn't always steady, and some actors have second jobs to supplement their income.
 Additionally, actors' salaries are not created equal.
 The highest-paid and most successful actors make significantly more than most actors.

 Unionized actors belong to organizations that negotiate minimum wages for actors.
 The Screen Actors Guild (SAG) represents actors working in film, television, commercials and other media forms.
 SAG members meet certain eligibility requirements and pay an initiation fee and monthly dues in exchange for collective bargaining and residual payment on qualifying work.
 SAG members can also take advantage of benefits like contributions to health and retirement plans, professional workshops and job opportunities.

 Live theater actors can join the Actor's Equity Association (AEA) to receive unionized collective bargaining benefits.
 AEA also provides its members with other benefits, such as tax assistance, discounts and employer-paid health insurance.

 Actors portray characters on film or in plays.
-From 2014 to 2024 actors can expect a 10% rate of job growth, which is faster than average when compared to all occupations.
+From 2018 to 2028 actors can only expect a 1% rate of job growth.
 Aspiring actors can consider formal training in theater arts to help develop their skills.